Tawpeh/hello-world/README.md

 # hello-world

 Hi Tee,
-Please be reminded that there would a short meeting after the node js class.
+Please be reminded that there would be a short meeting after the node js class.
 Thanks.